SaladStik/StatusIndicator/API/DEVICE_SETUP.md

 This guide explains how to register devices and get them pinging your Status Indicator API.

+Once completed you can use the relevant variables in the tray app.

 ## Prerequisites

 - API running and accessible (via `docker-compose up -d`)